Professor of Organization Studies

-University of New Mexico
+University of Leeds

-Ann’s recent publications include A Very Short, Fairly Interesting and Reasonably Cheap Book about Management (2009) and articles in the Journal of Management Studies, Organization Studies, Human Relations and Management Learning.
-In 2002 she was awarded the ‘Breaking the Frame Award’ from the Journal of Management Inquiry, for the article ‘that best exemplifies a challenge to existing thought’.
+Her recent publications include four books, two of which are A Very Short, Fairly Interesting and Reasonably Cheap Book about Management (2009) and the co-authored Key Concepts in Organization Theory with John Luhman (2012).
+She has published articles in Organizational Research Methods, Human Relations, Management Learning, the Journal of Management Studies, and Organization Studies.
+In 2002 she was awarded the Breaking the Frame Award from the Journal of Management Inquiry for ‘the article that best exemplifies a challenge to existing thought’.

 Ann is currently Editor-in-Chief of the international journal Management Learning and Consulting Editor of Qualitative Research in Organizations and Management.
 She is a member of 8 international editorial boards, was Division Chair of the Critical Management Studies Division of the Academy of Management (2010) and organizes the biennial Qualitative Research in Management and Organization Conference.